JamesHertz/fs-navigation/README.md

 - [ ] think of a new way to store records
     - Use protocol buffer make a bridge between C and C++
 - [ ] Add a recursive set to a folder \<folder\> where it's sub folder are added with names \<folder\>/\<sub-folder\>
-- [ ] Increase the space locality of fs-navegation
+- [ ] Increase the space locality of fs-navigation

 # IDEAS: